SylvieRussias/polkadot-scanner-frontend/README.md

-# Read me
+# Introduction

 This is a web app that scans and displays events for the Polkadot Network.

 # About features

--   This app is inspired by this Polkadot Event Scanner https://polkadot.js.org/apps/#/explorer
+-   This app is inspired by this [Polkadot Event Scanner](https://polkadot.js.org/apps/#/explorer)

 -   Last block is not updated after it has been loaded once, because it could be unituitive to see it change in the form